cusoiv/PopCoGenomeS/src/PopCoGenomeS_part_1/README.md

    hmm_mu: Divergence of the vertically inherited fraction, estimated by HMM
    hmm_mnb: Divergence of the recombined fraction, estimated by HMM

-2. ${basename}.length_bias.filtered.txt
+## 2. ${basename}.length_bias.filtered.txt
-   This is the filtered datafile for all pairwise genomes, which makes three major changes:
+   This is the filtered datafile for all pairwise genomes, which makes three major changes compared to the complete length bias file:

    a.
 Pairwise genomes with the mean divergence of the recombined fraction being no more than 2.5X of the vertically-inherited fraction are omitted.
    b.
 Pairwise genomes that diverge by <1500 SNPs are counted as 100% vertically inherited with divergence being 10^-5.
    c.
 We cross-checked whether the MLE-estimated recombination fraction exceeded twice that determined by the HMM.
 If such a discrepancy occurred, we  substituted the MLE-estimated parameters with those derived from the HMM, and marked the change as 'C' in the type column.

-   Compare to the previous length bias file, there are three extra columns:
+   Compared to the previous length bias file, there are three extra columns:

-   totalR:Percent genome recombined, after correction
+   totalR: Percent genome recombined, after correction
-   div:Divergence of the vertically inherited fraction, after correction
+   div: Divergence of the vertically inherited fraction, after correction
-   type: whether there was a discrepency in the HMM and MLE based estimations
+   type: Whether there was a discrepency in the HMM and MLE based estimations

+## 3. ${basename}_${clonal_cutoff}.cluster.tab.txt
-4. ${basename}_${clonal_cutoff}.cluster.tab.txt This is a table that assigns all the isolate genomes to a corresponding vertically-inherited cluster
+   This is a table that assigns all the isolate genomes to a corresponding vertically-inherited cluster.
+## 4. ${basename}_cf_size_3.list
-5. ${basename}_cf_size_3.list The list of all vertically-inherited genome clusters with >=3 isolate genomes to be inputed to Part 2
+   The list of all vertically-inherited genome clusters with >=3 isolate genomes to be inputed to Part 2.
+## 5. ${basename}_XXX.txt
-6. ${basename}_XXX.txt, these are the strains in each of the vertically-inherited genome clusters in the previous list.
+   These are the strains in each of the vertically-inherited genome clusters in the previous list.